alfonsof/azure-java-examples/azureblobstoragecreate/README.md

 * Test the application.

-  You should see the new Blob Storage container created in the Azure storage account.
+  You should see the new Blob Storage container created in an Azure storage account.